-Credit card debt is common – a survey carried out by Credit Connect found that a third of adults have it, owing an average of £2,966.
-But no matter how common it is, you might be worried about how it will affect your ability to get approved for a mortgage.
+Credit card debt is common –research done by money.co.uk found that the average credit card balance in the UK is £1,675 with 64% of adults in the UK owning at least one credit card.
+No matter how common it is, you might be worried about how credit card debt will affect your ability to get approved for a mortgage.

 Can I get a mortgage with debt?